sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/2000 - list-tips.md

 title: "List extraction tips"
 hidden: false
 ---
-This method extracts repeating data in a document based on your description of the list’s overall contents and each individual item.
+This Sensible Instruct method extracts repeating data in a document based on your description of the list’s overall contents and each individual item.
 Data such as the work history or skills on a resume, the vehicles on an auto insurance policy, or the line items on an invoice are best suited for this method.

 Use this method is an alternative to the [Table](doc:table-tips) method, when the data you want can appear either as a table or as another layout.
 The List method can find data in paragraphs of free text or in more structured layouts, such as key/value pairs or tables.